 The most important step in obtaining a positive outcome to your AWA waiver request is to work with an attorney from the outset.

-Misiti Global, PLLC, owned by Nicklaus Misiti is experience in these types of waivers and offers free consultations and case evaluations.
-For a free consultation contact Atty Nicklaus Misiti at 212 537 4407 or fill out the form on our website www.misitiglobal.com.
+Law offices of Nicklaus Misitil, PLLC, owned by Nicklaus Misiti (http://www.misitiglobal.com/about.html) is experienced in these types of waivers.
+For an initial case evaluation contact Atty Nicklaus Misiti (http://www.nicklausmisiti.us)at 212 537 4407 or fill out the form on our website www.misitiglobal.com.